Last Updated on June 15, 2021 by Lori

 Be sure to have your RV hoses readily available so you don’t have to unpack the storage area of the RV or travel trailer or dig through the back of the truck to find them!

-Don’t rush…you want to make sure you’ve emptied, put your hoses back and gloves neatly into the storage container, put the storage container away, and don’t forget to close the truck bed cover!
+You want to make sure you’ve emptied the tank, put your hoses and gloves neatly into the storage container, and put the storage container away.
+Don’t forget to close the truck bed cover!

 Yes, this happened to us.
 We were driving down the highway and happened to look back to see the truck bed open.
 We had forgotten to close the truck bed cover.